William Heirens: Another confession

-Richard Russell Thomas was a nurse living in Phoenix, Arizona who had moved from Chicago.
+Richard Russell Thomas was a male nurse living in Phoenix, Arizona who had moved from Chicago.
 At the time of the investigation, he was imprisoned in Phoenix for molesting one of his own daughters, although he had been in Chicago when the Degnan murder was committed.
-A handwriting expert for the Phoenix Police Department informed Chicago authorities of the "great similarities" between Thomas' handwriting and that of the Degnan ransom note, noting that many of the phrases that Thomas had used in an extortion note were similar.
+A handwriting expert for the Phoenix Police Department informed Chicago authorities of the "great similarities" between Thomas's handwriting and that of the Degnan ransom note, noting that many of the phrases that Thomas had used in an extortion note were similar.
 It was also noted that his medical training fit criteria of the police profile.
 Although Thomas lived in the South Side of Chicago, he frequented a car yard directly across the street from the location where Degnan's arms were found.
 During questioning by Chicago police, Thomas freely admitted to killing Degnan.
 However, the authorities were intrigued by a promising new suspect reported to a newspaper on the same day that the Thomas development broke.
 A college student was caught fleeing from the scene of a burglary, brandished a gun at police and possibly tried to kill one of the pursuing policemen to escape.
 By this time, Thomas had recanted his confession, but the press generally did not notice in light of the new lead.